Speech-Interaction-Technology-Aalto-U/itsp/Introduction/Applications_and_systems_structures.md

-understanding assigns meaning to a sequence of words, dialogue management maps that to a specific action, implemented by the actuator(s), and natural language generation refers to the generation of an answer, in text from.
+understanding assigns meaning to a sequence of words, dialogue management maps that to a specific action, implemented by the actuator(s), and natural language generation refers to the generation of an answer, in text form.

 ![struct4](attachments/165139542.png)

 ## Processing and preprocessing

-Irrespective of application, most systems which operate with speech signals suffer from similar type so of problems;
+Irrespective of the application, most systems that operate with speech signals suffer from similar types of problems:

 -   The main application is expensive to run, so it would be useful to have a pre-processing unit which detects when it makes sense to